kjchavez/legislation-project/wiki/hosting-on-gcp.md

 Seems like a lot of configuration will be saved in `/home/kevin/.config/gcloud/`

+NOTE: Looks like the /usr/lib/google-cloud-sdk/bin/ wasn't permanently added to my path.
+Might want to edit bashrc manually.

 ## Export a SavedModel locally

 See the `lm/export.py` file for an example.
 Doesn't matter how it's created as long as it has a `serving_default` serving signature.